RaspberryPiFoundation/python-curriculum/en-GB/lessons/RPG/RPG - notes.md

 + Develop your own game.

 #Frequently Asked Questions
-+ Students may need reminding that elements of a dictionary/list are separated by a comma.
++ Children may need reminding that elements of a dictionary/list are separated by a comma.
 For example, when adding a new room to the 'rooms' dictionary, a comma needs to be added between the new room being added and the previous room.
-+ When adding a new room, students may forget to add a link to an existing room to the newly created room.
-This will mean that students can leave a room, but not enter it!
++ When adding a new room, children may forget to add a link to an existing room to the newly created room.
+This will mean that children can leave a room, but not enter it!
 + The code for checking whether the player has won or lost the game needs to be indented, to ensure that this check is performed upon entering each new room.
 If the code isn't indented, then it sits outside of the main game loop and is never run.